boyter/boyter.org/content/posts/2016-11-11-sphinx-real-time-index-distribute-hidden-gotcha.md

 ---
 I have been working on real time indexes with Sphinx recently for the next version of searchcode.com and ran into a few things that were either difficult to search for or just not covered anywhere.

 The first is how to implement a distributed search using real time indexes.
-It&#8217;s actually done the same way you would normally create an index.
+It's actually done the same way you would normally create an index.
 Say you had a single server with 4 index shards on it and you wanted to run queries against it.
 You could use the following,

 <pre>index rt
 {